KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 Then click :guilabel:`Start Recognition` button.

 Once this is done, choose under point 6 from above to :guilabel:`Remove non speech zones` at once.
-Or click on the time-code where "No speech" is indicated (hold :kbd:`CTRl` to select several items at once) and just hit the :kbd:`Delete` key.
+Or click on the time-code where "No speech" is indicated (hold :kbd:`Ctrl` to select several items at once) and just hit the :kbd:`Delete` key.

 Repeat the operation for all the parts you want to remove, including where someone says what you do not want to include in your final edit.